-Spend your Eid holidays with family, friends, and close people taking a wonderful trip to sunny Uzbekistan in May 2021!
+Spend your Eid holidays with family, friends, and close people taking a wonderful trip to sunny Uzbekistan in May 2022!
 Best services, splendid weather, amazing architecture, magnificent historical and religious sights - all of that and beyond in the vacation you've been looking for!
-Book the tour now for a special price!

 – Gur Emir Mausoleum – a burial vault of Timur the Great and his descendants decorated with gold ornaments and considered as one of the most significant places in the world;